-For unique learners who need to escape difficult or overwhelming situations, knowing when to request a break—and how to do it without disrupting instructional time—is an important life skill that must be explicitly taught.
-Positivity® provides the tools and timely delivery to help students learn to self-regulate.
+For unique learners who need help to cope with difficult or overwhelming situations, knowing when to request a break—and how to do it without disrupting instructional time—is an important life skill that must be explicitly taught.
+Positivity’s flexible strategy allows you to build executive functioning in all environments: in-person, hybrid, and remote.

 with pre-planned breaks

-Positivity helps you teach and instill the appropriate way to request a break by enabling you to pre-assign break cards online and deliver them right to your students’ daily schedules.
-When you’ve identified events or activities that might provoke a disruption, give individual students the power to tap on a break card, teach them to quietly exit to a predetermined location, and then Positivity will deliver your auditory cue for them to return to work.
+Positivity helps you instill the appropriate way to request a break by enabling you to pre‑assign break cards online and deliver them right to your students’ daily schedules.
+When you’ve identified events or activities that might provoke a disruption, give individual students the power to tap on a break card and quietly exit to a predetermined location.
+Positivity will deliver your audible cue for them to return to work.

-For students who experience anxiety, the ability for them to receive on-demand break cards in Positivity provides them with an empowering tool for alleviating stress and refocusing on learning.
+For students who experience anxiety, receiving on‑demand break cards in Positivity provides them with an empowering tool for alleviating stress and refocusing on learning.

 - Once you’ve taught students the appropriate way to request a break, as well as the parameters and location for the break, use Positivity to ensure their assigned break cards are visible to them at all times.

 - Determine the acceptable duration for a student’s break and select appropriate verbal cues to be delivered by Positivity at the beginning and end of the break period.